jschhie/Interactive-Image-Classifier/README.md

 # Project Overview
 This project serves as an interactive image classifier.
 Users can select either (1) a region/object within an image of choice, or (2) an entire image.
-The program then retrieves images most similar to the given queries.
+The program then retrieves the top *n* = 5 most similar images to the given queries.

 Similarity scores are computed using bag-of-words modeling and k-means clustering.